 Kelly Slater once said, “Surfing is like the mafia.
 Once you’re in — you’re in.
 There’s no getting out.”
 But did you ever think that getting out of a Web service could be as difficult as getting out of surfing?
 Guess what, it can!
 Registering to services like Skype, Picasa or Netflix is mostly very easy, but deleting your account can be very difficult and sometimes even requires you to contact customer service.
 Hmm, dark patterns!

 Luckily, two guys have switched on the lights and have created Just Delete Me36 — a directory of direct links to delete your account from particular Web services.
 At present, 300 services are listed.
 All links are marked as either easy, medium, hard or impossible to indicate the difficulty level.
 You not only get the direct URL to delete your account, but in most cases also additional information on how to completely remove it.
 On top of that, Just Delete Me offers you a very smart Google Chrome Extension and a Fake Identity Generator.
-A big Thank You to Robb and Ed — well done, guys! (ea)
+A big Thank You to Robb37 and Ed38 — well done, guys! (ea)

 On the Web, writing, editing and publishing has become an almost ubiquitous activity.
 Everybody has to prepare, manage and “meet” content at some point.
 Yet, while we’ve recently started discussing Content Management Systems39 more than ever, not enough attention is paid to actual content “production”, i.e. writing.

-Editorially’s STET (which stands for Let It Stand) aims to fill this gap and encourage more discussions between writers and editors.
+Editorially’s STET41 (which stands for Let It Stand) aims to fill this gap and encourage more discussions between writers and editors.
 It’s a writers’ journal on culture and technology which pairs good writing with notes that explain what makes writing so good.
 Each article is thoroughly designed, copyedited and presented, with contributions ranging from technical to design topics.
 A good journal with brilliant content to give copy the attention it deserves. (vf)

 The issues of encoding have been identified ten years ago, and so have the solutions for getting it just right.
 Nevertheless, common editors still save in ASCII by default, many Web developers still don’t know about character encoding and the Internet is still full of websites showing garbled text.
-Oli Studholme summarizes what is essential for building a Web page with bulletproof encoding.
+Oli Studholme42 summarizes what is essential for building a Web page with bulletproof encoding.